 Well, you’re all set!

-Store migration isn’t as hard as you might have thought, so go ahead and test it out without any delays!
+Store migration isn’t as hard as you might have thought, so go ahead and test it out for free without any delays in just about 5 minutes!